mnielLab/NetTCR-2.0/README.md

 ## NetTCR server
 NetTCR-2.0 is also availavble as a web server at https://services.healthtech.dtu.dk/service.php?NetTCR-2.0.
 The server offers the possibility to evaluate pre-trained models on new data.
 See Instructions tab for more information.

-## License
-NetTCR-2.0 is developed by Morten Nielsen's group at the Technical University of Denmark (DTU).
-NetTCR-2.0 code and data can be used freely by academic groups for non-commercial purposes.
-If you plan to use NetTCR or any data provided with the script in any for-profit application, you are required to obtain a separate license (contact Morten Nielsen, morni@dtu.dk).

-For scientific questions, please contact Morten Nielsen (mniel@dtu.dk).